hpfem/hermes-examples/doc/src/hermes2d/examples/advection-diffusion-reaction/linear-advection-diffusion.rst

 conditions are Dirichlet.

-With a small $\epsilon$, this is a singularly perturbed problem whose solution is close to 1 in most of the domain and forms a thin boundary layer along the top and right edges of $\Omega$.
+With a small $\epsilon$, this is a singularly perturbed problem whose Solution<double> is close to 1 in most of the domain and forms a thin boundary layer along the top and right edges of $\Omega$.

-Solution for $\epsilon = 0.01$.
+Solution<double> for $\epsilon = 0.01$.
 Note - view selected to show the boundary layer:

 .. figure:: example-linear-advection-diffusion/solution.png
    :align: center